LJonesGroup/coADAPTr/README.md

 Visualization: Create informative plots to visualize the data and the results of statistical analysis.

-Statistical Analysis: Perform differential analysis, clustering, and classification and extent of modification quantification of covalent labeling-mass spectrometry data.
+Statistical Analysis: Perform differential analysis, and classification and extent of modification quantification of covalent labeling-mass spectrometry data.

 ## Using coADAPTr